davepinch/pinchy.cc/content/topics/places/ancient/capernaum/capernaum.md

 ---
 title: "Capernaum"
-village of:
-  - Sea of Galilee
+ancient city of: Sea of Galilee place of:
   - New Testament
   - Bible
 wikidata: "https://www.wikidata.org/wiki/Q59174"